 - If your assigned companion has the keyword defender +1, you may assign that character at this time to one additional unassigned minion.
-Defender +2 allows that companion to defend against two additional unassigned minions, and so on. - When you complete the assignment of companions, any unassigned minions may be assigned by the Shadow players to any companion (even if those companions are already assigned).
+Defender +2 allows that companion to defend against two additional unassigned minions, and so on.
+A character with defender +2 (or greater) satisfies any requirement for defender +1. - When you complete the assignment of companions, any unassigned minions may be assigned by the Shadow players to any companion (even if those companions are already assigned).
 The first Shadow player on your right may assign any of his unassigned minions, and so on counter-clockwise around the table.